StevenBlack/vocab/million-dollar-words.md

 ### soigne
 Elegant in the sense of "well-groomed" or "carefully put together."
 A woman in a simple black dress with her hair arranged in a French twist (in the style of Audrey Hepburn or Catherine Deneuve) is soigne.
-It's pronounced SWAN-YAY.

 ### soiree
 From the French: a social gathering that takes place in the evening for a particular purpose, such as listening to live music, holding a discussion group or reading poetry.
 It has come to be used to mean any party held at night.
-Pronounced SWAR-AY.

 ### solecism